ginkorea/DIME-Competition/readme.md

 ### Contact

-For any additional information or inquiries, please reach out to [Insert Your Contact Information Here].
+For any additional information or inquiries, please reach out to jgomper1@jh.edu.

 ### Acknowledgments

 Special thanks to the providers of the datasets and to all collaborators who have contributed to this project.

----

-This readme provides a brief yet comprehensive guide to your project, including how to set it up, run it, and contribute to it.
-Adjust as necessary to fit the specifics of your project or institutional requirements.